biannak6288/00-data-types-readme/README.md

 ### Operating on Hashes

-One of the simplest way to operate on a hash is to access a value by its key.
-Using the example above, `abbreviations["co"]` would return `"Colorado"`.
-Notice that accessing an element in a hash is similar to how we do it in an array, using square brackets: `[]`.

-If you wanted to go the other way, you could also access a key by its value using the `.key` method.
-For example, `abbreviations.key("Colorado")` would return `"co"`.

-There are many more methods for operating on hashes and their individual key/value pairs.
+There are many methods for operating on hashes and their individual key/value pairs.
 We will learn much more about them later, but you check out the [hash methods documentation](http://ruby-doc.org/core-2.2.0/Hash.html) and test out a few!

 ## Resources
 * [RailsBridge](http://docs.railsbridge.org) - [Data Types](http://docs.railsbridge.org/ruby/datatypes)